parthamehta123/code_challenge/README.md

 ***REST APIs***

-- Django REST Framework was used to develop the following 3 REST API GET endpoints with default pagination 50 records and filter arguments per assignment:
+- Flask REST Framework was used to develop the following 2 REST API GET endpoints with default pagination 10 records and filter arguments per assignment:
   - /api/weather
   - /api/weather/stats